-The website, with members’ gallery and archive, social media - Facebook page, Twitter and Instagram accounts - and a quarterly newsletter, communicate activities to the wide-ranging GTA membership and provide a public platform to promote group activities.
-Many members teach clay classes at various Toronto facilities and are a source of connection to each new generation of potters with the wider clay community.
-For more information contact [email protected] or visit our website at www.torontopotters.com
+The website, members’ gallery and archive, social media (Facebook, Twitter, Instagram) and quarterly e-newsletter communicate activities to the wide-ranging GTA membership and provide a public platform to promote group activities.
+Members teach clay classes at various Toronto facilities, serving as a source of connection to each new generation of potters within the wider clay community.
+For more information contact [email protected] or visit our website torontopotters.com http://torontopotters.com/

 Location: Booth 268/269 in Zone D (Community Hub)